 Research Shows That HGH Does Not Improve the Outcome in In Vitro Fertilization (IVF)

 In vitro fertilization (IVF) is a boon for women suffering from infertility all over the world.
-But one of the main problems with IVF is the poor ovarian response.
-In order to overcome this, the human growth hormone has been used as an add-on therapy to IVF for many years.
-But, the role of growth hormone is still controversial among many scientists.
-In a 2016 randomized trial which was conducted as an Australian/New Zealand collaboration, researchers demonstrated that the human growth hormone was no better than a placebo.Pregnant Woman
+However, one of the main problems with IVF is the poor ovarian response.
+To overcome this, the human growth hormone has been used as an add-on therapy to IVF for many years.
+But the role of growth hormone is still controversial among many scientists.
+In a 2016 randomized trial, which was conducted as an Australian/New Zealand collaboration, researchers demonstrated that human growth hormone was no better than a placebo.Pregnant Woman

 Read Also: Pregnancy: The Importance of Maternal Intestinal Flora to the Development of the Immune System of the Fetus